 - Smooth closings: Borrowers reach the final approval stage faster, with documents signed and loan funds ready.

-How Heron's AI Lets You Skip Steps on the Loan Approval Process
+How Heron's AI Lets You Skip Steps in the Loan Approval Process

 Heron is an AI tool built to clean up messy submission inboxes.
-The platform automatically organizes, validates, and shares borrower information, removing the need for loan officers and processors to spend hours on manual data entry.
+The platform automatically organizes, validates, and shares borrower information, removing the need for loan officers and processors to spend hours on manual data entry and other repetitive tasks.

 This speeds up the loan process from start to finish.
-What usually takes several weeks can move faster, letting both the borrower and funder respond promptly and keep the application moving forward.
+What usually takes several weeks can move faster, giving funding teams the clean data they need to approve loans without delay and helping both the borrower and funder keep the application moving forward.

 Let’s look at what the loan approval process looks like with the help of Heron: